 Pack yourself: Valuables

 Your jewelry, heirloom tea set, or other delicate or particularly sentimental things are best left to your loving care.
 Due to liability, many moving companies won’t pack certain valuables anyway; but rather than wait until moving day, you can separate out your precious items and tuck them away safely.
 Label the boxes on all sides to indicate that items are fragile.
-Then, discuss them with the lead of your moving team how they will ensure things stay safe.
+Then, discuss with the lead of your moving team how they will ensure things stay safe.